zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Although she’s a very powerful person, power has ne ver gone to our scriptwriter’s head – the wonderful Dr. Lucy Tse.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen again right here on ESL Podcast.

 # Discussing a Victory or Loss